arthurvaverko/ngx-fill-height/src/app/fill-height/README.md

 	ng serve

+Note the demo is part of the repo and the dist folder is used for the example page so before commit use

+	ng build --base-href ngx-fill-height

 Commit to the Github-Pages branch any chages in the example component:

 	git subtree push --prefix dist origin gh-pages